 An isolated tubal torsion can occur as a late complication of tu...

-Female infertility is common, and can be due to a number of factors.
-Radiology often plays a key part of the work-up.
+Female infertility is common and can be due to a number of factors.
+Radiology often plays a key part in the work-up.

-Often more than one factor (including male infertility) is the cause of infertility, some of the common causes are listed below 1-3:
+Often more than one factor (including male infertility) is the cause of infertility, some of the common significant risk factors for infertility are listed ...

 Female pseudohermaphroditism (FPH) is a form of disorder of gender development.